hydraulic-software/conveyor/guidebook/docs/download-conveyor.md

 You don't need any certificates to make apps with Conveyor.
 By default, your apps will be self-signed using the root key and users will be asked to use a special procedure to install.

 If you'd like to code sign your apps, read about [keys and certificates](keys-and-certificates.md).

+## Downloading in build scripts

+You can download specific versions of Conveyor by simply putting the URLs you find on the download page into your build scripts.
+Please observe the following:

+1. Ensure your CI system is caching the download.
+If we observe IP addresses redownloading over and over they'll be throttled or blocked.
+Consider mirroring the download on your own servers if you aren't sure how to set up caching.
+2. If you want to use the Windows version you can just grab the MSIX file and unzip it.
+3. You can use command line flags or environment variables to agree to the license.
+You'll be given instructions on what to do the first time you manually agree.

 ## Next steps